AkhilKhanna19/LoktraAppilcation/README.md

 RecyclerView.java file is the activity where CustomRecyclerView.java file is used.
 These two files provide the recyclerView of the commits of a repository which is a part of material design.
+RecyclerView is better and efficient than listview.